9 Reasons Why You’re In Debt: It Starts With Your Behavior

 Craving Instant Gratification

 With the age of swiping and mobile payment now upon us, spending money is now much easier.
 These technologies can be as harmful as they are beneficial.
-Since these technologies are designed to eliminate the gap between when one decided to make a purchase and when to make payment, chances are you will end up spending more than you had budgeted.
+Since these technologies are designed to eliminate the gap between when one decided to make a purchase and when to make a payment, chances are you will end up spending more than you had budgeted.

 If only you could take 5 minutes before completing the purchases, chances are you could save money.